 - Disciplined agile is against needless waste, not “big” things.
 Many traditional modeling and planning practices prove to be quite wasteful in practice.
 A serious cultural challenge that the traditional community has is that they are afraid to throw out the bathwater because they assume that the baby will go with it.
 I believe that Disciplined Agile Delivery (DAD), and Agile Modeling before it, make it quite clear that it’s possible to gain the benefit of thinking before doing without taking on the very serious problems around doing too much thinking before doing.
 So, have the discipline to keep the thinking “baby” yet discard any needless documentation “bathwater”.

 - In rare situations it’s appropriate to create “big” artifacts.
 Disciplined agilists aim for sufficient artifacts, the size of which will depend on the context of the situation that your team finds itself in.
 In a recent article for Dr. Dobb’s Journal, Disciplined Agile Architecture, I explicitly explored how initial architecture envisioning on an agile project may result in “big” artifacts in some situations.
 These situations are very rare mind you, ignoring cultural imperatives to create big artifacts because some people still haven’t made the jump to a disciplined agile approach, but they do happen.
-One of the strengths of the DAD process decision framework is that it is goal driven, not prescriptive, and explicitly explores the tradeoffs surrounding the amount of detail to capture and when to do so.
+One of the strengths of the DA toolkit is that it is goal driven, not prescriptive, and explicitly explores the tradeoffs surrounding the amount of detail to capture and when to do so.

 Partial Misconception #3: Refactoring system architecture beyond mid-implementation is much more expensive than refactoring components